tigellus/Markdown/3. Mechanical Ventilation/03. ETT & Intubation/ETT & Intubation.md

 [WRONG] Every 8 hours
 [WRONG] Every 12 hours

-# ~Question 3
-Which purpose is served by a high volume, low pressure cuff on an endotracheal tube?
-[WRONG] Prevent aspiration
-[WRONG] Depress cough reflex
-[RIGHT] Assure ventilation volume
-[WRONG] Secure the tubing

-* The main reason to use high volume cuff is to obtain a good seal for better ventilation.
-The majority of endotracheal tubes are low-pressure high volume type.
-These tubes have a cuff which holds a large volume and consequently, there is a large contact area between the trachea and the tube.
-This type of endotracheal tube can develop folds near the contact area when inflated and consequently the risk of aspiration is high.
-The high-pressure low volume tubes provide better protection against aspiration but the downside is that they can induce tracheal mucosa necrosis.

 # ~Question 4
 Which feature of the endotracheal tube is meant to prevent distal obstruction?
 [WRONG] Bevel